flyandi/mazda-enhanced-compass/README.md

 The idea behind this project is to offer an alternative to the optional Navigation Software.
 Most of the time it is enough to have a moving map to successfully navigate to a destination or find a place.

-This software is compatible with all Mazda's equipped
+This software is compatible with all Mazda's equipped with the Infotainment starting with version 27.x.

 ![Screen1](https://github.com/flyandi/mazda-enhanced-compass/blob/master/docs/images/eca-1.jpg)